aramidekarimmohammed/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back changes the working dir to the previous one 11-lists lists scripts that are hidden even the ones beginning with .
-12-file_type a script that prints the type of the file named iamafile
+12-file_type a script that prints the type of the file named iamafile 13-symbolic_link Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.